unosquare/tubular/README.md

 ## Samples

-You can check out the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitPage</a> to get a few examples.
+You can check out the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Pages</a> to get a few examples.
 We still need to work on more samples and better documentation, but we feel what we have now will get you up to speed for now.

 The following HTML represents a basic grid.
 You don't need to add anything else to your controller!
 Everything is templated